r0sa-bio-digital/content-publishing-ecosystem/README.md

 			* svg
 			* png/jpg
 		* User dashboard frontend
+		* Implement integrity check
+			* All tables' pks must be stored in knits, every knits entry must have a corresponding record in some other table
 	* Research best db for the transactions log, because postgresql is too much costly
 		* Check out ClickHouse first
 	* Post some exclusive content on the platform